mcunningham917/PHtools/README.md

 The PH algorithm involves two routines:

-### Step 1:Hypsometry of progressive (nested) subcatchments
+### Step 1: Hypsometry of progressive (nested) subcatchments

-Traverse upstream along chains (flowpaths) in supplied DEM and record the modal elevation of the catchment draining to (progressively higher) position on stream network.
+Traverse upstream from base level to main drainage divide along chains (flowpaths) in supplied DEM Record the modal elevation of the catchment draining to the (progressively higher) position on each chain

-### Step 2:Progressive Hypomsetric Bench (PHB) Identification
+### Step 2: Progressive Hypomsetric Bench (PHB) Identification

-Indentify groups of nested subcatchments with similar modal elevation, PHBs.
+Identify nested subcatchments with similar modal elevation, i.e., PHBs.

 ### Output

-PHtools writes the data repository, PHanalysis.
+PHtools generates and writes to a data repository, PHanalysis.

 **Step 1:** Folder containing a txt file for each flow path: `PHanalysis/ROI/Subcatchments/25mStep` **Step 2:** Folder containing a txt file for each PHB: `PHanalysis/ROI/PHBs/AllSupercatchments`